 Earthquakes

-Although earthquakes in Iowa are extremely rare, the threat exists nontheless.
+Although earthquakes in Iowa are extremely rare, the threat exists nonetheless.
 All Iowans should learn the basics when it comes to preparing for and protecting themselves from an earthquake.

 Earthquakes themselves rarely cause death or injury.
 Most casualties occur when buildings collapse or by falling objects and debris.
 For these reasons, it is important to know where you should seek shelter when the ground begins to shake.